 Accommodation is for sure the biggest expense in Seoul.
 Prices are going up every year, and it’s more and more difficult to find affordable places in the capital.

-The other things to consider in Korea is the deposit.
+The other thing to consider in Korea is the deposit.
 The traditional monthly rental system is fairly new in Korea.
-The majority of Korean pay a very high deposit (~10 months in advance) in order to lower the rent.
+The majority of Koreans pay a very high deposit (~10 months in advance) in order to lower the rent.
 Another way to lower your rent is to pay all your monthly rentals upfront, which is most common.

-We did not have that much savings, hence we negotiated with the agent and the landlord and settled on 5 month deposit.
+We did not have that much savings, hence we negotiated with the agent and the landlord and settled on 5 5-month deposit.
 Which, was still very high, but better than 10 months or even 24 months!
 The landlord was also kind enough to pay water and internet bills for us… We only had to pay for electricity.
-We talk about more about accommodations in our full guide for living in Seoul as an expat here.

 If you live and work in Seoul, then you don’t really need a car.
-Public transportation are really good, fast, reliable and relatively cheap.
-Get a T-Money card (it can also be part of your debit card, ask your bank for it) to pay pretty much every transportation including taxi.
+Public transportation is really good, fast, reliable, and relatively cheap.
+Get a T-Money card (it can also be part of your debit card, ask your bank for it) to pay for pretty much every transportation including taxi.

 Phoenix Park Korea